Alaska Court Records

 What Information is Contained in an Alaska Inmate Record

-The following are some of the information contained in an Alaskan inmate record:
+The following is some of the information contained in an Alaskan inmate record:

-In Alaska, the department of corrections (ADOC) is the government body responsible for the record-keeping and disseminating the state’s inmate records.
-The various correctional facilities gather the information and send a copy of the documentation to the statewide agency.
+In Alaska, the Department of Corrections (ADOC) is the government body responsible for keeping and disseminating the state's inmate records.
+The various correctional facilities gather information and send a copy of the documentation to the statewide agency.

 Where do I Look Up an Inmate in Alaska?

-For interested persons to lookup inmate records in Alaska, the requester should visit any state-authorized third-party websites.
+The requester should visit any state-authorized third-party websites for interested persons to look up inmate records in Alaska.
 These third-party sites, however, store and disseminate these records in varying capacities.

-Requesting parties may also call the chief classification officer of the Department of Corrections.
-Calling the officer is important if the requester wants to obtain complete information on the inmate.
+Requesting parties may also call the Department of Corrections' chief classification officer.
+This is important if the requester wants to obtain complete information on the inmate.

 How Do I Conduct an Inmate Search in Alaska?

 Interested individuals in Alaska can search for inmate records via online request or in-person/call-in requests.
-However, it is better to know the particular county jail or correctional facility in which the person is currently being held.
+However, it is better to know the particular county jail or correctional facility where the person is being held.

 Online Request

-Requesters can request Alaska inmate records by sending a mail to the Alaska department of public safety (DPS).
-Interested persons are required to fill an application form with necessary details such as date of birth, inmate’s first and last name.
+Requesters can request Alaska inmate records by sending a request to the Alaska Department of Public Safety (DPS).
+Interested persons are required to fill out an application form with the necessary details, such as date of birth and the inmate's first and last name.
 Interested persons will also need to specify if they are a state, local, or federal requester before sending the application to:

 Alaska State Department of Public Safety